 ECG Quiz

 This is the tutorial / quiz used for a study of ECG versus ECG-VCG for ECG interpretation by medical students.
+For the demo, you can click on "I have a token" button and later use the token "demo".
+You will be randomly assigned to the ECG group or the ECG-VCG group.

 Electrical activation of the heart